 ORGANIC AND VEGAN CLAIMS

-Vegan claims are less regulated than organic claims and a product can be claimed to be vegan or vegan friendly if you have checked the ingredients and sourcing of the product and are satisfied that it does not contain any parts of animal origin and no animals have been exploited in the harvesting / production processes.
+Vegan claims are less regulated than organic claims (there is no legal definition of 'vegan') and a product may be claimed to be vegan or vegan friendly if you have checked the ingredients and sourcing of the product and are satisfied that it does not contain any parts of animal origin and no animals have been exploited in the harvesting / production processes.
 Beeswax is not considered vegan friendly.
 Consumers should be confident that a product described as vegan meets with their ethical expectations.
 The Vegan Society operates an international vegan standard and logo scheme, which producers can consider applying for.

 Under the PGRs, markings must be indelible, easily legible and visible on the package in normal conditions of presentation (on the outside, or inside if the packaging is transparent).
 The minimum font size is also specified.
 Equivalent 'imperial' quantities - such as pounds, ounces, fluid ounces and pints can be given in addition to the required metric indications, but they must not be more prominent.